julian-klode/lingolang/docs/evaluation.md

 a call like `a[x:x]` for some linear `x`.
 Instead, slicing should release each argument's dependencies as soon as it has been evaluated - the result will be an integer and its dependencies thus do not matter.

+In \fref{sec:two-moves} we saw that there should actually be two types of move operations, and \fref{sec:two-moves-func} showed that, because we only have the one definition that requires the source to be readable, functions with parameters of permission `n` can not be assigned elsewhere.
+Also, \fref{sec:two-moves-ptr}
+showed that we have similar problems for pointers: A `ol * om` cannot be passed to function expecting an `om * om` pointer, although this would be harmless - both are linear pointers, and the target is the same in both cases.

 ## Usability
 Usability is bad, really bad.
 The structured permissions are incredibly powerful, but this power comes at a price: Error messages are not readable.
 There are two reasons for that: First of all, there can be a lot of nesting and a lot of wide permissions (like structs with a lot of elements), leading to long and hard to